Dakota Access Pipeline Foes: We Aren't Done Fighting Yet

 "It's disappointing, but it's not unexpected," said Ruth Hopkins, a reporter at Indian Country Today who was born on the Standing Rock Sioux Reservation and has been part of the resistance for months.
 "This is not the end-all, be-all just because he signed those orders. ...
 Our hearts have been in this continuously, and we've just been waiting to see what would develop, and trying to prepare ourselves the best we can."

-Environmental activists and thousands of protestors, including Native Americans from more than 100 tribes, have resisted both pipelines.
-They have argued that the Dakota Access Pipeline, an 1,172-mile project cutting through North Dakota, South Dakota, Iowa, and Illinois, would jeopardize the primary water source for the Standing Rock Sioux Reservation and the millions of people who get their drinking water from the Missouri River.
+Environmental activists and thousands of protesters, including Native Americans from more than 100 tribes, have resisted both pipelines.
+They have argued that the Dakota Access Pipeline, a 1,172-mile project cutting through North Dakota, South Dakota, Iowa and Illinois, would jeopardize the primary water source for the Standing Rock Sioux Reservation and the millions of people who get their drinking water from the Missouri River.
 They also say that pipeline construction would damage sacred sites, violating tribal treaty rights.

 Energy Transfer Partners, the construction company responsible for the Dakota Access Pipeline, has contended all along that the pipeline is safe and passes through no land owned by the Standing Rock Sioux.
 On Sunday, the company shared an article on its website headlined "Even the Standing Rock tribe is sick of the Dakota pipeline protesters," which predicted that DAPL would "finally have an ally in Washington and we can get back to business."